Ministry with Simplicity or Complexity? Follow Jesus' Way

-Summary: Christian ministry today is often elaborate, expensive, market-driven, and complicated.
-By contrast, the ministry of Jesus was simple, relatable, and reproducible in all nations and among all people throughout the world.
-What can we learn from the simplicity of Jesus’ supremely effective ministry?
+- Summary: Christian ministry today is often elaborate, expensive, market-driven, and complicated.
+By contrast, the ministry of Jesus was simple, relatable, not "professional," and reproducible in all nations and among all people throughout the world.
+He won multitudes to faith without hi-tech audio-visual systems, targeted advertising, attention-getting stage lighting, and the like.
+Are these things wrong in our 21st century world?
+No. But Jesus had an astounding ministry without any of these things?
+What can we learn from the simplicity of Christ's supremely effective ministry?

 2 Corinthians 11:2-3, KJV For I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ.
 But I fear, lest by any means, as the serpent beguiled Eve through his subtilty, so your minds should be corrupted from the simplicity that is in Christ.